hhkaos/vagrant-postgis/utils/README.md

 ## exportLayer.sh usage

-You can use this bash script to export PostgreSQL tables to [shapefiles](https://esri-es.github.io/awesome-arcgis/arcgis/content/data-storage/file-formats/shapefile/)
+You can use this bash script to export PostgreSQL tables with columns of type `geometry` to [shapefiles](https://en.wikipedia.org/wiki/Shapefile) (a widely used format to store geospatial vector data compatible with ArcGIS and other [GIS software](https://en.wikipedia.org/wiki/Geographic_information_system)).

 First connect to your vagrant machine with `vagrant ssh`